What is the problem?

 Started in 2016, completed 2019

-The nitrogen filter was a 10m x 10m x 1m deep membrane lined pit filled with wood chip.
+The nitrogen filter was a 10m x 10m x 1m deep lined pit filled with wood chips.
 Under base flow conditions, the filters were able to reduce the concentration of nitrate-nitrogen by about 88% and by about 55% for total nitrogen.
-Because of the anaerobic conditions in the filter bed there was an increase in the concentration of ammoniacal nitrogen caused by the filter bed.
+Due to anaerobic conditions the nitrogen filter created, there was an increase in the concentration of ammoniacal nitrogen.
 This has the potential to be toxic to aquatic organisms so further refinement of the filter construction needs to be considered.
 The load reduction for nitrogen was modelled and estimated to reduce the amount of nitrate-nitrogen and total nitrogen by 94% and 49% respectively.
 This means that the woodchip biofilter went some way to filter out nitrogen from the tile drains but the different chemical reactions that occur at different temperatures, flows and oxygen levels mean that it might not be a reliable method for removing nitrogen all of the time.

-- NIWA and the Project Manager acknowledge that failure to ensure that the hydraulic loading rate was maintained at the required level did not meet the contract conditions, which in turn did not allow the performance of the filter material to be assessed as required.
-It will be necessary to repeat the trial to quantify the load reduction of P from the filter.
+Failure to ensure that the hydraulic loading rate was maintained at the required level meant that the performance of the filter material could not be assessed as required.